Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 > aside positive
 >
->  You have now built your own **Time Series Analysis** functions and procedures, these can be leverage within applications working with time series data, we can now look at deploying a Time Series application.
+>  You have now built your own **Time Series Analysis** functions and procedures, these can be called within applications working with time series data.
+We can now look at deploying a Time Series application.
 >

 <!-- ------------------------ -->